home / working groups / the ritual year / inaugural meeting

 Inaugural meeting of the SIEF working group on the Ritual Year

-held in the Conference Room, Celtic and Scottish Studies, University of Edinburgh, 27 George Square, Edinburgh, Scotland, UK, on Sunday, 11 July 2004, at 10 am
+An inaugural meeting proposing the establishment of a SIEF working group on “The Ritual Year” was held in the Conference Room, Department of Celtic and Scottish Studies, University of Edinburgh, 27 George Square, Edinburgh, Scotland, UK, on Sunday, 11 July 2003, at 10 am.

-The meeting followed a conference of the Traditional Cosmology Society on "The Ritual Year" organised by Dr Aude Le Borgne, which had been held on 7-11 July.
-Some members of that conference who were interested in the new working group were unable to attend the meeting but eight members were present.
+The meeting had been announced in association with a conference of the Traditional Cosmology Society on "The Ritual Year" organised by Dr Aude Le Borgne, which had been held on 7-10 July.
+Some members of that conference who were interested in the new working group were unable to attend the meeting, but eight members were present.

-In advance of the meeting, it had been announced that presentations could be made on behalf of those unable to attend as well as by those who were there and interesting statements received beforehand were read out from: Professor Birgitta Skarin Frykman, Professor Thomas A. DuBois, of the University of Wisconsin at Madison, and Molly Carter, of the University of Sheffield.
+In advance of the Edinburgh meeting, it had been announced that presentations could be made on behalf of those unable to attend as well as by those who were there and interesting statements received beforehand were read out from: Professor Birgitta Skarin Frykman, Professor Thomas A. DuBois, of the University of Wisconsin at Madison, and Molly Carter, of the University of Sheffield.
 Dr Aude Le Borgne then made a presentation that included a web-based tutorial that she had prepared for students studying Scottish calendar customs.
-This led into discussion of establishing a website for the working group and it was generally agreed that this was a good idea and that the updating could be handled by members but that we needed outside help to set up the site.
-The President and Treasurer agreed to look into the possibilities and Marcus Baly agreed to take on the updating.
+This led into discussion of establishing a website for the working group and it was agreed that this would be a good idea.

-All these presentations, and the papers at the preceding conference, made it abundantly clear that there is a very active interest in the field and that there are many ideas to be explored.
-It was accordingly agreed that we would aim at holding an annual conference.
-The Secretary then announced the offers of venues that had been received and told us that preparations were already in hand for a conference in Malta on 20-24 March 2005 with George Mifsud-Chircop () as local organiser.
-Those present expressed their gratitude for this offer and were delighted that the 2005 conference would be held in Malta.
-The Secretary agreed to consult with the other potential organisers who had offered venues about the order in which the conferences would be held, but announced the possibilities as: on a boat on the Volga, Russia (Irina Sedakova); at the University of Gothenburg, Sweden (Birgitta Skarin Frykman); and at the Open University, Milton Keynes, England (Marion Bowman).
-Since the next full SIEF conference is tentatively planned for Bristol, England, in 2008, it was suggested that holding the working group's meeting in England in the same year might be a good move.
+These presentations, and the papers at the preceding Traditional Cosmology Society conference, made it abundantly clear that there was a very active interest in the field and that there were many ideas to be explored.
+It was accordingly agreed that the proposed working group would aim at holding an annual conference.
+The Secretary announced that George Mifsud-Chircop was prepared to organise a conference in Malta on 20-24 March 2005.
+Other potential organisers who had suggested possible venues for the future were Irina Sedakova, on a boat on the Volga, Russia, Birgitta Skarin Frykman, at the University of Gothenburg, Sweden, and Marion Bowman, at the Open University, Milton Keynes, England.

 The proposal for the working group was accepted at the SIEF conference held at Marseilles in April 2004, and the following statement was formulated about its proposed activities.